 There are plenty of good doctors out there as well as plenty of bad ones.
 You need to do your homework.
 Ask friends and family and coworkers and cashiers and your plumber and teachers, etc. If you have a specialist you like, like an OB-GYN (who contrary to popular opinion should NOT be your primary care person) you could ask her too.

 And be sure to think about what kind of doctor you like.
 My husband spends a lot of time with patients and really explains things to them.
 This means he’s always behind schedule and people have to wait to see him.
 Some people think he’s worth it, but I’m sure it drives other patients crazy.
 He also gives patients all the information and options so they can make their own informed decisions about their own health.
 Some people just want a doc who makes the decisions for them and gets them in and out quickly.
-So when you’re asking around, make sure you find out what people like and appreciate about their doctor as well as what they don’t like.
+When you’re asking around, make sure you find out what people like and appreciate about their doctor as well as what they don’t like.
 Also ask about the office staff and nurses.
 Are they friendly?
 Is there a maddening phone tree or do you speak with a live person when you call?
 Most likely they are affiliated with a certain hospital system or certain type of insurance (remember affiliated doesn’t necessarily mean limited to) so find out about that too.
-Basically make sure you investigate the things that matter to YOU.
+Basically, make sure you investigate the things that matter to YOU.

 When you find a good candidate, make a “get to know you” appointment.
 I know this sounds crazy because you don’t WANT to pay a copay to get to know the doctor, but you should.
-The doc needs to be paid for his/her time and you deserve to make sure you’re getting the right doctor for you specifically.
+The physician needs to be paid for his/her time, and you deserve to make sure you’re getting the right doctor for you specifically.
 If you wait until you’re sick to make an appointment, you’ll be feeling lousy and won’t take the time to ask questions and the doctor will just want to address that one problem and won’t have time to get to know you.
 You pay for movies and pizza and cell phones and designer clothes, so save a little and pay for this appointment.
 You’re worth it.

 What questions should you ask?
 Definitely have some prepared questions so you don’t waste too much time trying to think of what to say.
 You could ask about her background, where she went to undergrad and medical school, how long she’s been practicing at this location, or any other locations.
 How many patients does she have and how quickly can people normally get in to see her?
 Which hospital systems and specialists does she typically refer patients to and how many other care providers are in the practice in case you can’t get an appointment with your doctor soon enough?
 How does she handle medication refills?
 Also how does she handle being on call – are you ever able to reach her directly?
 And how quickly does she typically return phone messages, etc.?